band-unfolding/bandup/README.md

             * json
             * shutil
             * collections
-        * Please let me know if I've forgotten to list any other package!
         * Optional: Either PyQt4 or PyQt5
-            * This is needed only if you want to use the graphical user interface (GUI) version of the plotting tool.
+                * This only needed only you wish to use the graphical user interface (GUI) version of the plotting tool.
                 * If the GUI doesn't work with you, you can keep using the plotting tool in the command line, just as usual.
+I'd appreciate it if you'd let me know should this happen.
+I can't promise, however, to provide much assistance with the GUI, as everything can be done without it.
+        * *You probably already have most of the mandatory packages*.
+Try running the code before worrying.
+        * If any Python package is missing, you can easily install them using, e.g., pip For instance, "pip install --user matplotlib" should make matplotlib available in you Python install without the need of root privileges.
+        * *Please let me know if I've forgotten to list any other package!*

 <!-- ============================================================================= -->
 #### Publications: